MrJonesAPS/APSCS/md/de_prog_2.md

 # Computer Programming Intensified DE

 Dual Enrolled with NOVA Community College.
 Students must also register with NOVA.
 [See instructions here](https://www.nvcc.edu/admissions/dual-enrollment/procedures/contract.html)

+## Prerequisites
 Students who take this course after AP CS A must score a 3 or higher on the AP exam.
 [Learn more at the ACC CS homepage](https://ict.gctaa.net/)

+Students who enter this course from AP CS A are expected to be comfortable with the Unix CLI, Git, and a command line text editor (recommended VIM).
+[See resources here](https://ict.gctaa.net/resources/).

 ## Official Links:
 - [NOVA Course Description - Semester 1](http://www.nvcc.edu/academic/coursecont/summaries/CSC222.pdf)